mosswg/mycelium-lang/readme.md

  # Mycelium
- Mycelium will be a language built with scripting principles like lists, automatic types, multiple return values, etc. but the language will ultimately be converted to assembly to be compiled and run natively.
-Mycelium will be a compiled dynamic language.
+ mycelium is an in-progress language built with scripting principles like lists, automatic types, multiple return values, etc. but the language will ultimately be compiled and run natively.
+Currently there is a partially usable interpreter written in c++.

- ## std library
- The Mycelium std library has now been removed and will be rewritten in Mycelium on the language is useable. <br>
- The old version of std library has been moved to [Mycore](https://github.com/mossx-dev/Mycore)

 ## Milestones
 - [x] tokenizer